eudoxia0/eudoxia0.github.io/article/_posts/2026-06-25-no-one-escapes-the-permanent-underclass.md

-Now, it's possible that a pluralistic economy---where humans have productive niches alongside AIs---will be more effective than a pure AI economy, for [Ricardian comparative advatange][ricardo] reasons.
+Now, it's possible that a pluralistic economy---where humans have productive niches alongside AIs---will be more effective than a pure AI economy, for [Ricardian comparative advantage][ricardo] reasons.
 I don't think anyone can be absolutely certain what the economy looks like with advanced AI, so it's something that can be debated.
 Now, if someone wants to rigorously argue that this is the likely outcome: please, do so!
 I don't want to be a doomer.
 But I